 Take you, for example.
 To me, you are a "reader," and although on some level I know that you are as irreducibly complex as I am, for the purposes of our interaction today, it is much easier for me to think of you as a simplified concept, and to lump you with all my other readers.

-This is okay, I suppose, because if I were to expend my energy trying to get to know each and every one of you, it would take every moment of the rest of my life and not only would I never have time to write anything, I would also still ultimately fail, because (and here is the awesome part) you are not static.
+This is okay, I suppose, because if I were to expend my energy trying to get to know each and every one of you, it would take every moment of the rest of my life.
+Not only would I never have time to write anything, I would also still ultimately fail, because (and here is the awesome part) you are not static.
 You change.
 As do I.

-What drawing does is it attempts, by really looking and seeing, to fight back against the ugly things - like dehumanization, racism and selfishness - that are the inevitable by-products of the objectification process.
+Observational drawing attempts, by forcing you to really look and see, to fight back against the dehumanization, racism and selfishness that are the inevitable by-products of the objectification process that goes on every time you turn something (or someone) into a symbol.

 But just as we objectify people and things in order to avoid having to deal with them in all their complexity, so does the opposite action have the opposite effect.
 If, by drawing it, you can take the time to slow down enough to really see a flower, an eye, or a chair, then what you are doing is expressing love for them.
 You are saying, in a sense, that they are worth the time you must expend to in your effort to see them.